Guide to Stink Bugs In Ohio

 - Pest problems in between scheduled service?
 No worries!
 There is no charge for additional service.

 As always, concern for our environment and your family is our #1 priority.
-Using our TermiPest+ Total Home Protection Program, you can protect your home and be gentle on our planet while 50+ pests steer clear of your home!
+Using our TermiPest+ Total Home Protection Program, you can protect your homes and businesses in Ohio and be gentle on our planet while 50+ pests steer clear of your home!
 Contact us today and find out how to get started!